 As impressive as this list is, Leser has also served as a Jerusalem correspondent and a correspondent to Washington D.C, is a four times Walkley Award finalist and one time winner for his 1998 profile of Alan Jones.

 I’m particularly interested in this piece.
 It was famously savage.
 Jones had always been a very powerful and very private man.
 For a long time during the development of the story, he was also very uncooperative, refusing to be interviewed until he realised the piece would run to print regardless of his participation, or lack thereof.
 Leser describes his interview with Jones as a “bracing five hours”.
 Fair.
-I can’t imagine that a five hour interview, in which one had to ask Jones about public indecency in a men’s bathroom in London and his role in an international child abduction, would be particularly pleasant.

 “But you know, I did get tea and scones so that was quite nice,” he adds.